Neon sign repair

 tubes.
 Check to see if it is loose and can be twisted and pulled back.
 If not,

-heat it with a heat gun or blow dryer and or cut the insulation tubing with a very sharp knife.
+cut the insulation tubing with a very sharp knife.
 Be careful not to

 is that knife sharp, wink-wink).